vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 * Then I applied the new gauze pad and closed my mouth.

+### Second gauze change around 3 PM

+I did my second gauze change around 3 PM.
+I followed similar steps as with my first gauze change (drooling instead of spitting, drinking water from my left side in between gauze changes).
+I did still have a decent amount of blood in my drool, so although it wasn't totally clear if I was still bleeding, I decided to use the gauze pad at least one more time and re-evaluate the situation more carefully at the next gauze change.

 ## Application of ice pack

 My first application of the ice pack was from 2:15 PM to 2:30 PM,